 Causes of Gum Disease

-Scaling and root planing is a noninvasive gum disease treatment that removes plaque and bacteria from below the gum line.
-Hand tools, ultrasonic scalers, and lasers are used in lieu of surgery.
+Scaling and root planing is a gum disease treatment that removes plaque and bacteria from below the gumline.
+In our St. Paul dental office, we start with less invasive methods in most cases, including hand tools, ultrasonic scalers, and lasers in lieu of surgery.
 The roots of the teeth are also smoothed to encourage the gums to reattach to the teeth.

 Keeping Your Gums Strong and Healthy

-Patients have been visiting Dr. Schulte's office since 1958 where it was originally known as Fischbach Dentistry to keep their smiles healthy, beautiful, and functional.
+Patients have been visiting Dr. Schulte's office since 1958, where it was originally known as Fischbach Dentistry to keep their smiles healthy, beautiful, and functional.
 With our emphasis on preventive care, we aim to ensure our patients keep their natural teeth for their entire lives with affordable care you can count on.
-Schedule a consultation with Dr. Schulte today to ensure the health of your gums.
+Schedule a consultation with Dr. Schulte today to ensure the health of your teeth and gums.